Our people

 Provide skills programmes and work opportunities for the young and excluded groups

-Expanded T-levels programme to Finance.
-67 of our apprentices are in a STEM role.
-44% of our STEM vacancies were filled internally
+Expanded T-Level programme to Science and Business Administration.
+64 of our apprentices are in a STEM role.
+54% of our STEM vacancies were filled internally.

 80% of colleagues feel they have they opportunity to develop and grow